 Another option is to buy dual-voltage devices, which have a button to switch between 110/120V and 220/240V.
 You can also order travel-sized versions of these devices that are rated at 220/240V or purchase new ones in the UK.

-In addition to your US to UK power adapter these items will help you on your travels:
+In addition to your US to UK power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+Also, check out our UK packing list for more inspiration and ideas.

-While the UK is generally quite safe, there are issues with pick-pocketing in some of the major cities.
+All major cities (such as London) in the UK have serious issues with pick-pocketing.
 Instead of putting valuables in your pocket or carrying a handbag, store your cash, credit cards, and even phone in a neck wallet.
-A thief could easily reach into your pocket or bag, but they probably won’t be able to grab something that’s underneath your clothes.
+A thief could easily reach into your pocket or bag, but they probably won’t be able to grab something that’s underneath your clothes and securely around your neck.

 Charging cables are easy to forget, but they’re critical for a smooth trip.
 Whether you want to charge your phone with a traditional charger, a portable one, or the USB port on a plane or train, you’ll need to be able to plug it in.
 To be safe, bring an extra cord; it’ll be a real pain if the only one gets lost.